-Treating a drug or alcohol addiction is not a one-size-fits-all approach.
+Helping people heal and apply new skills takes many forms in integrative therapy.
+We know that treating a drug or alcohol addiction does not involve a one-size-fits-all approach.
 Additionally, practitioners who use an integrative therapy program do not use generic treatments.
 Instead, they draw from different types of therapies that address a person’s unique situation.

 Benefits of Integrative Therapy

-Finally, addiction should not control your life.
-You can make the choice today to get the treatment you need for the life you deserve.
-Contact us today at 866-262-0531 to begin making positive changes.
+Addiction should not control your life.
+Don’t let it.
+Instead, make the choice today to get the treatment you need for the life you deserve.
+Contact us today at 866.262.0531 to begin making positive changes.